How old is it?

 Insulin for diabetics should also not be used after expiry dates.

 Ear drops and eye drops should be used within 30 days of opening the bottle.
+They can be used after if stored correctly and for the same condition.
+Once again please check with your doctor or pharmacist before doing so.

-The general rule is-if the medicine (and this applies to creams and ointments as well) is cloudy, has changed its smell or colour, it should not be used.
+The general rule is if the medicine (and this applies to creams and ointments as well) is cloudy, has changed its smell or colour, it should not be used.

 Drugs.com says the following: If an expired medication is for a minor health problem, for example, for a headache, hayfever, or mild pain, it may also be safe to take, although drug potency might not be 100 percent.
 Research has shown many military stockpiled medications retained 90 percent of their potency in their original stock bottle.
 However, storage conditions of these medications were optimized for temperature and humidity, and probably do not mimic the typical storage conditions of the average household prescription bottle.